-If you have a brick and mortar shop it may that you need to give directions to your shop or let customers know where the nearest parking is and what it costs.
+If you have a bricks-and-mortar shop it may that you need to give directions to your shop or let customers know where the nearest parking is and what it costs.
 If you have an online business it may be that you need to let clients know about your working hours, the best way to contact you and how to make a booking or cancel an appointment.

 To help you get the most out of your FAQ page, use the three top tips below.

-Priorise your Q&A’s
+Prioritise your Q&A’s

-You could end up with quite a long list so may sure your prioritse your questions with the most common ones at the top.
+You could end up with quite a long list so may sure you prioritise your questions with the most common ones at the top.
 If the list really is getting out of hand, think about putting questions into sections.
 A section on location could give both the directions and parking information.
-A ‘working together’ section could include questions on working hours, terms, and condition, booking, cancelling etc.
+A ‘working together’ section could include questions on working hours, terms, and conditions, booking, cancelling etc.

 When you are giving the answers to the questions listed, make sure you reiterate key benefits to the reader rather than just cold, boring facts.
 This FAQ section can be a great selling tool where you really overcome any objections a prospect has so make the most of it.